salman-builds/README/README.md

 ### 📚 **About Me**
 - Problem solver at heart—always up for a challenge!
 - Avid reader and traveler, constantly seeking new perspectives.
-- Dedicated to continuous learning and sharing knowledge.
+- Dedicated to continuous learning, working with team and sharing knowledge.

 ---